Which is the best mid-priced phone you can buy?

 - Lack of wireless charging

 The highlight here is the camera.
 Like the much pricier Pixel 3, the 3a packs a 12-megapixel f/1.8 camera with a load of Google’s excellent AI software on board.
-You’ll find phones with more megapixels out there but unless you end up paying a lot more you won’t get a camera that’ll take snaps this good.
+You’ll find phones with more megapixels out there but unless you end up paying a lot more you won’t get a camera that can take snaps this good.

 Camera aside, the Pixel 3a packs a glorious screen too.
 It’s an OLED panel with punchy colours, excellent viewing angles and no notch to speak of.